lbodlev888/govpn/README.md

 Platform notes (e.g. Android):

-- `VERSION` (the HKDF `info`) must match the server's `version` context value exactly.
+- The HKDF `info` strings (`"c2s"`, `"s2c"`) and the counter-nonce layout must match the server exactly, and you must run the same ownvpn protocol version on both ends.
-- Use a cryptographically secure RNG for the 12-byte per-packet nonce — never a counter.
+- The nonce is a per-direction monotonic counter, **not** random — reset it to zero on every re-handshake, and never let it repeat under the same key.
 - ML-KEM-768 is in `java.security.KeyPairGenerator` as of JDK 24 (`"ML-KEM"`); on Android
   use BouncyCastle (`bcprov` ≥ 1.78 exposes `MLKEM`).
 - On Android the TUN device comes from `VpnService`; its `ParcelFileDescriptor` plays the